wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-This application supports the falculty and students whenever they have to interact with eachother.
-Therefore also a billing and payment management system will be implemented.
+This application supports the faculty and students whenever they must interact with each other.
+Therefore, also a billing and payment management system will be implemented.

 <div class="formalpara-title">